-Since early October, some of the biggest names in arts and entertainment have been caught up in a Hollywood sexual harassment scandal.
+Since October, some of the biggest names in arts and entertainment have been caught up in a Hollywood sexual harassment scandal.

 Here, in alphabetical order, is a summary of some of the key people who have been accused to date and what they have said in response.

 On 11 October, Oscar winner Ben Affleck "sincerely" apologised for acting "inappropriately" towards MTV presenter Hilarie Burton in 2003.

 Having condemned producer Harvey Weinstein for his "unacceptable" behaviour, the actor was reminded of and criticised for groping Burton on air.

 On 19 October, former model Natasha Prince came forward with claims that the illusionist David Blaine raped her in west London in 2004.

 Speaking through a representative, Blaine "vehemently" denied the allegations and pledged to "fully cooperate" with any police investigation.

 On 2 November, former girl band member and actress Melissa Schuman accused Backstreet Boys member Nick Carter of forcing her into a sex act against her will and raping her when she was 18.